gleorepo/qaz_cases/README.md

 # QAZ Cases by Greg Leo (whydobearsxplod)

+All of these cases work with the QAZ pcb available on [Coffee Break Keyboards](http://cbkbd.com), and all use m2 10mm standoffs and m2 screws to secure the pcb/plate assembly to the case.
+All the prints shown are printed with [FilaCube Living Coral Filament](https://amzn.to/3Z6NyRl) on an AnyCubic i3 Mega S.

 ## Voronoi

 This is a thin, basic case with a voroni pattern.
 This case was produced in using R to calculate the voronoi cells and Fusion 360 for put everything together.